openhive-network/workerbee-doc/src/interfaces/past-data.md

 ## Technical Architecture Differences

-### Collector Factories

-WorkerBee uses different factory patterns for live and past data.
-The mediator automatically switches between these factories without user interaction, preserving the internal application state.
-This seamless transition is possible thanks to the factories' extend functionality - each factory can extend itself with state from other factories.

-#### JsonRpcFactory (Live Data)

-The `JsonRpcFactory` provides a comprehensive set of collectors for real-time data:

-- **AccountCollector**: Real-time account information
-- **FeedPriceCollector**: Current feed price data
-- **WitnessCollector**: Witness information and schedules
-- **RcAccountCollector**: Resource Credit account data
-- **ManabarCollector**: Live manabar calculations

-#### HistoryDataFactory (Past Data)

-The `HistoryDataFactory` uses a more limited set optimized for historical analysis:

-- **BlockCollector**: Historical block data via `get_block_range`
-- **DynamicGlobalPropertiesCollector**: Chain state at specific points
-- **ImpactedAccountCollector**: Accounts affected by operations
-- **OperationCollector**: Historical operations from blocks

 ### Data Collection Limitations

-Due to architectural differences, certain types of data are **not available** in past data mode:
+Due to architectural differences between live and past data modes, certain types of data are **not available** in past data mode:

 #### Unavailable in Past Data Mode